Towards exact structural thresholds for parameterized complexity: Outline of Main Result

 \section{Outline of Main Result}

-In this section, we present an outline of our two main results, i.e., tight lower bounds for \DTC parameterized by a modulator to treewidth $\ncols$ or parameterized by a twinclass-modulator to treewidth $\ncols$.
-We begin with some general statements regarding \DTC, then discuss the lower bound for the sparse setting, and finally discuss the lower bound for the dense setting.
-We consider the number of colors $\ncols \geq 2$ to be fixed for the remainder of this section.
+We outline our two main results, i.e., tight lower bounds for \DTC parameterized by a (twinclass-)modulator to treewidth $\ncols$.
+Conceptually, the constructions for the sparse setting and for the dense setting are similar.
+The most significant change is in the \emph{structure gadget}, since we have to enforce a considerably more involved structure in the dense setting.
+We give an overview of both settings and go into more detail for the dense case.